andreped/ATG-NLP/README.md

 # ATG-NLP
 Code relevant for training and evaluating NLPs from free text using Auxilliary Task Guiding (ATG).

 The code is inspired by [this](https://keras.io/examples/nlp/text_extraction_with_bert/) example from the Keras.io page.
 In this project we have used TensorFlow 2.4 to train neural networks.
 The datasets used are from the [Huggingface/datasets Hub](https://huggingface.co/datasets).
-We have used a pretrained [BERT](https://arxiv.org/abs/1810.04805) model from the [transformers](https://pypi.org/project/transformers/) library.
+We have used a pretrained [BERT](https://arxiv.org/abs/1810.04805) model from the [transformers](https://pypi.org/project/transformers/) library for feature extraction.

 ### How to use?